CS-AI-LA/Dimensionality-Reduction/README.md

-# dDR and KdDR- Discriminant component analysis via distance correlation maximization
+# Discriminant component analysis via distance correlation maximization

 This is the source code of "Discriminant component analysis via distance correlation maximization", and I also upolad the datasets used in our experiments.